ldynia/learning-api-styles/src/network/README.md

 Therefore, these ephemeral keys, cannot be used for long-term non-repudiation purposes.
 Instead, non-repudiation can be provided using a construct of asymmetric cryptography called digital signatures.

-It should be noted, that since TLS uses symmetric encryption for application data, TLS doesn't provide non-repudiation.
+It should be noted here, that since TLS uses symmetric encryption for application data, TLS doesn't provide non-repudiation.
 Nevertheless, TLS makes use of digital signatures, as part of X.509 certificates, used for authentication of the parties.
 Digital signatures, in turn, make use of hashing, so let's describe hashing first, and come back to certificates later.

 A hash function[^12] is the main tool to provide cryptographic integrity.
 Such a function performs a mapping from an arbitrary-size input into a fixed-size output.
 Nowadays (2025), the output size ranges from 224 to 512 bits for the `SHA` (Secure Hash Algorithm) family of functions.
-The hash functions are designed to be one-way, meaning there is no known method of calculating input from the given output, except for brute-force trying all possible inputs.
+The hash functions are designed to be one-way, meaning there is (currently) no known method of calculating input from the given output, except for brute-force trying all possible inputs.
 The result of the hash function is deterministic--given input always produces the same output.
 On the other hand, a small change in the input changes many bits of the output, known as the avalanche effect.
 For example, in the following code, you can see that a change of one character in the input leaves only a single hex digit unchanged in the output.